ornkkk/Linux-Systems-Programming/README.md

 # Linux-Systems-Programming
-Repository for codes written for learninf linux systems programming.
+Repository for codes written for learning linux systems programming.